Dravidian languages: Proto-Dravidian and onset of diversification

 As a proto-language, the Proto-Dravidian language is not itself attested in the historical record.
 Its modern conception is based solely on reconstruction.
 It was suggested in the 1980s that the language was spoken in the 4th millennium BCE, and started disintegrating into various branches around the 3rd millennium BCE.
-According to Krishnamurti, Proto-Dravidian may have been spoken in the Indus civilization, suggesting a "tentative date of Proto-Dravidian around the early part of the third millennium."
+According to Krishnamurti, Proto-Dravidian may have been spoken in the Indus civilisation, suggesting a "tentative date of Proto-Dravidian around the early part of the third millennium."
 Krishnamurti further states that South Dravidian I (including pre-Tamil) and South Dravidian II (including Pre-Telugu) split around the 11th century BCE, with the other major branches splitting off at around the same time.
 Kolipakam et al. (2018) give a similar estimate of 2,500 BCE for Proto-Dravidian.

 Southworth proposes to identify the proto-Dravidian-speaking population with the Southern Neolithic complex, which expanded from the Andhra-Karnataka border region in the middle of the 3rd millennium BCE.

-Historically, Maharashtra, Gujarat, and Sindh may also have had Dravidian-speaking populations, based on the evidence of place names (like -v(a)li, -koṭ from Dravidian paḷḷi, kōṭṭai), grammatical features in Marathi, Gujarati, and Sindhi, and Dravidian-like kinship systems in southern Indo–Aryan languages.
+Historically, Maharashtra, Gujarat, and Sindh may also have had Dravidian-speaking populations, based on the evidence of place names (like -v(a)li, -koṭ from Dravidian paḷḷi, kōṭṭai), grammatical features in Marathi, Gujarati, and Sindhi, and Dravidian-like kinship systems in southern Indo-Aryan languages.
 Proto-Dravidian could have been spoken in a wider area, perhaps into Central India or the western Deccan which may have had other forms of early Dravidian/pre-Proto-Dravidian or other branches of Dravidian which are currently unknown.

+The Sindhi version of Gilli Danda uses Teluguoid like numerals for counting: ikaṭ, bakaṭ/bikaṭ, lēn/lān, mūn/mūr, nār, ār, vey, jag̈/yukū, compare Telugu okaṭi, reṇḍu, mūḍu, nālku, aidu, āru, ēḍu, enimidi, tommidi, padi.
+A case similar to Celtic Yan tan tethera in Northern England.

 Several geneticists have noted a strong correlation between Dravidian and the Ancestral South Indian (ASI) component of South Asian genetic makeup.
-Narasimhan et al. (2019) argue that the ASI component itself formed in the early 2nd millennium BCE from a mixture of a population associated with the Indus Valley civilization and a population resident in peninsular India.
+Narasimhan et al. (2019) argue that the ASI component itself formed in the early 2nd millennium BCE from a mixture of a population associated with the Indus Valley civilisation and a population resident in peninsular India.
 They conclude that one of these two groups may have been the source of proto-Dravidian.
 An Indus valley origin would be consistent with the location of Brahui and with attempts to interpret the Indus script as Dravidian.
 However, many scholars believe that Brahui arrived in the northwest much later.
 Also, reconstructed Proto-Dravidian terms for flora and fauna provide support for a peninsular Indian origin.